The signing deadline for applicants in Fenix is Thursday 5th October 2023 at 3pm.

 The following is the recommended outline:

-When you have completed your application, you must send it to your Head of Institution by going into the "Preview/Förhandsgranska" tab.
-At the bottom of the page you click on "Request signing/Be om signering".
-This sends the application to your Head of Institution, who receives it and signs it digitally with BankID.
+At the bottom of the page, you click "Request signing/Be om signering".
+This sends the application to your Head of department, who receives it and signs it digitally with BankID.

-Note that if you make changes to the application after sending it to the Head of Institution for signing, you must send a new request for signing by your Head of Institution, as the application has changed.
+Note that if you make changes to the application after sending it to the Head of department for signing, you must send a new request for signing by your Head of department, as the application has changed.
 This applies regardless of what changes have been made.

-When the Head of Institution has signed the application digitally with BankID, you as the applicant will receive an email.
+When the Head of department has signed the application digitally with BankID, you as the applicant will receive an email.
 You can then log in and sign the application digitally with BankID.
-This should be done no later than 1st October 2020 at 3pm.
+Note that you as the applicant must do this no later than the 5th of October 2023 at 3pm.

-Not later than three months (see contract) after the end of the period of performance, a report must be submitted via Fenix.
+A report must be submitted in Fenix no later than three months (see contract) after the end of the grant period.
 Unused funds must be repaid.
-The Scientific Report must be attached as a PDF file.

 Hittade du informationen du sökte?